 First Polish Is For Color

 Apply either a colored cream polish that’s the same shade as your shoes or a neutral polish.
-Allow to dry, and buff off with your horsehair brush.
-Be sure to work over your newspaper, and to use firm strokes.
+Allow to dry and buff off with your horsehair brush.
+Be sure to work over your newspapers, and to use firm strokes.

 Second Polish “ Wax on, Wax Off”